 30 day creative and just-for-fun challenges

 - Photo-a-day: Capture little everyday moments.
-Doesn’t need to be artsy—your coffee counts.
+It doesn’t need to be artsy, your coffee counts too.

 - Doodle daily challenge: Stick figures welcome.
 The goal is expression, not perfection.